-We are offering US\$1,000,000,000 aggregate principal amount of our 6.500% bonds due 2048, which we refer to as the "bonds."
+We are offering DOP40,000,000,000 aggregate principal amount of our 8.900% bonds due 2023, which we refer to as the "bonds."
 The bonds are being offered as additional debt securities under an indenture dated January 27, 2015.

 Interest on the bonds will accrue from February 15, 2018 and will be payable semi-annually in arrears on February 15 and August 15 of each year.
 The first interest payment on the bonds will be made on August 15, 2018.
 Principal and interest on the bonds will be translated into, and payment of principal and interest will be made in, U.S. dollars.
-The bonds will mature on February 15, 2048.
-We may redeem the bonds, in whole or in part, at any time by paying the greater of the outstanding principal amount of the bonds and a "make-whole" amount calculated by the Republic.
+The bonds will mature on February 15, 2023.
+The bonds are not redeemable prior to maturity.